 2. Fees are involved when the value of the prize exceeds $100

 The fees depend on where your contest will be held.

 - 10% of the prize value when the contest is open to contestants from Quebec only

-- 3% of the prize value when the contest is open to a group of contestants from Canada only, including contestants from Quebec
+- 3% of the prize value when the contest is open to contestants from Canada only, including contestants from Quebec

-- 0.5% of the prize value when the contest is open to any other group of contestants, including contestants from Quebec
+- 0.5% of the prize value when the contest is open to any other contestants, including contestants from Quebec

 3. When the value of the prize exceeds $2,000, you must submit the contest rules